murphye/gloo-ref-arch-aws/README.md

 ## Reference Architecture Development Tasks

-### Part 1: Automated Provisioning of Infrastucture and Installation of Gloo Platform Components
+### Part 1: Automated Installation of Gloo Platform Components on EKS

 - [ ] Create domain and DNS entries in Route 53
 - [ ] Generate required certificates from ACM